Posted by Faxon Firearms Staff on Jun 30th 2016

 I shoot suppressed.
 Which works best for that application?

 Both materials will perform well suppressed.
-Pick the profile the best suits your application.
+Pick the barrel profile that best suits your application.